Dynamic Modules HTTP Filter (proto)

 [extensions.filters.http.dynamic_modules.v3.DynamicModuleFilter proto]

-Configuration of the HTTP filter for dynamic modules.
-This filter allows loading shared object files that can be loaded via dlopen by the HTTP filter.
+Configuration for the Dynamic Modules HTTP filter.
+This filter allows loading shared object files that can be loaded via dlopen to extend the HTTP filter chain.

-A module can be loaded by multiple HTTP filters, hence the program can be structured in a way that the module is loaded only once and shared across multiple filters providing multiple functionalities.
+A module can be loaded by multiple HTTP filters; the module is loaded only once and shared across multiple filters.

 {